Want to participate in a research study? Help shape the future of investing tools and earn a $60 gift card!

 Now you know to keep cash flows in mind, I suggest you continue to research Public Service Enterprise Group to get a more holistic view of the company by looking at:

 - Valuation: What is PEG worth today?
-Even if the stock is a cash cow, it’s not worth an infinite price.
+Is the stock undervalued, even when its growth outlook is factored into its intrinsic value?
 The intrinsic value infographic in our free research report helps visualize whether PEG is currently mispriced by the market.

 - Management Team: An experienced management team on the helm increases our confidence in the business – take a look at who sits on Public Service Enterprise Group’s board and the CEO’s back ground.

 - Other High-Performing Stocks: If you believe you should cushion your portfolio with something less risky, scroll through our free list of these great stocks here.